The best indie compilation records of all time

 From cult classics to the best of Britpop, the compilation can be a wonderful thing.
-Let's take a look at some of our favourite collections.
+But which one is the best?

 Some people look down their nose at compilation albums but we think that when they get it right, there's nothing better about getting to enjoy a mixed bag of the best tracks by a bunch of different artists.
 So here's some of our favourites!